LeoIannacone/npm2deb/README.md

 ```

 ### Example
+A workflow example is showed here: [wiki.debian.org/Javascript/Nodejs/Npm2Deb](https://wiki.debian.org/Javascript/Nodejs/Npm2Deb)

-In the most of cases a simple command like this is enough:
+In the most cases a simple command like this may be enough:
 ```
-$ npm2deb create bytes
+$ npm2deb create node-module
 ```